Stigmella ilsea: Behaviour

-The larvae feed on Olearia virgata, Olearia rugosa, Olearia odorata, Olearia laxiflora, Olearia lineate and Olearia hectorii.
-They mine the leaves of their host plant.
+The larvae mine the leaves of their host plant.
 The mine starts as very narrow gallery, but a full-grown larva occupies all space between the cuticles, leaving nothing but a small, empty bladder.
-Larva have been recorded from February to May and in July and September.
-They are 2–3 mm long and pale yellow.

-The cocoon is pale brown and spun in detritus on the ground.
+Larvae have been recorded from February to May and in July and September.
+The cocoon is pale brown and is spun in detritus on the ground underneath the host plant.
+Adult moths have been recorded in January, October and November.
+Reared specimens emerged from July to September.
+There is probably one generation per year.